Navides/HCV-Season/README.md

 <br>

 ## Summary
-HCV-Season is a library provides color changes according to season, like red as summar, blue as winter, autumn as brown, spring as green.
+HCV-Season is a library provides color changes according to season, like red as summar, blue as winter, brown as autumn, green as spring.

 ## Installation
 ```